xuankimtran/docs-1/pages/katalon-studio/docs/condition-to-stop.md

  <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/condition-to-stop/condition%20to%20stop%20-%202.png" alt="command builder" width=70%>

+ >**Notes**:
+ >
+ > The number of maximum test cases failure must be greater than 0 and a natural number (1,2,3...).
+Otherwise, Katalon Studio will not start the execution.

- After you're done with the configuration, you can now click **Generate command** to copy and use the generated command in the command line directly, or **Generate property file** to save the property file and run execution in Console mode.
+ After you're done with the configuration, click **Generate command**.
+Copy the generated command to use in Console mode.

  <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/condition-to-stop/generate%20command%200.png" alt="generate command" width=70%>

+You can also run execution with the property file.
+To save the property file in the **Execution Configurations** dialog, click **Generate property file > Save**.

  >**Notes**: For detailed instruction on how to run a test execution in Console mode, see [Command Builder](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#command-builder).

 ### With Command-line option

-Use the command-line option: ``-maxFailedTests=T``, with T is the maximum number of test failures.
+Use the command-line option: ``-maxFailedTests=T``, where T is the maximum number of test failures.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/condition-to-stop/command-line.png" alt="command line" width=100%>

 See [Katalonc command-line option](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#automatically-updating-webdriver-option) for the list of common command-line options supported.

+## 3rd-Party Integrations

+The final status of a terminated test suite is marked **Incomplete**.
+When a test suite has at least 1 test case not run, the status of this test suite is **Incomplete**.

+**Incomplete** and **Not started yet** test suite and its test cases' results are not uploaded to 3rd-party tools (qTest, JIRA, Slack, Azure DevOps Test Plans, TestRail) except for TestOps, since TestOps parses the execution log.

+Katalon Studio sends **Incomplete** test suite execution’s attachments, including execution log and JUnit Report to TestOps.
+This action ends the incomplete execution on TestOps.

 ## Common Use Cases